chef/automate/components/docs-chef-io/content/automate/ha_verification_check.md

 The above image shows the checks performed for Automate node.
 The checks in the above image are also performed on all the nodes in Automate HA, i.e., Chef Server, PostgreSQL, OpenSearch, and Chef Automate (the one showed above).

-The verify command checks all the nodes in Automate HA and with that it also provides the remediation steps for failures.
+The verify command checks all the nodes in Automate HA and it also provides the remediation steps for failures.

-## Additional Verification via System Logs
+## Additional Verification in System Logs

 In addition to running the chef-automate verify command, you can inspect system logs for deeper insights into the verification service.